Development Application Tracking

 (v) Telecommunications and electricity authority provisioning letters.
 The letters are to be provided for each separate application and are to ensure that they correctly reference the allotments which are serviced; and

 (vi) A written acknowledgement from all the relevant Council Divisions, Council’s Infrastructure Planning Division and Water Enterprises Directorate, that all Conditions of Consent relating to the subdivision have been complied with, the subdivision plan is in accordance with the approved Development Application plan, and where necessary, all works completed and approved by Council (including a copy of the Final Inspection sign off form).
 Where outstanding works remain, details of arrangements agreed with Council must be provided.

 (vii) Confirmation that all works required as part of the Development Consent have been completed.

 What is the fee for a Subdivision Certificate?

-The fee for a Subdivision Certificate is outlined in Tamworth Regional Council 2019/2020 Fees and Charges.
+The fee for a Subdivision Certificate is outlined in Council's fees and charges (PDF 1.7MB).

 In some cases, the Seal of Council is must be shown on the final plan of subdivision which will incur an additional fee.

 What happens once I have the Subdivision Certificate?

 Once your approved Subdivision Certificate and plans have been returned to you by Council, you can lodge your plans for registration with Land and Property Management Authority, which is part of the NSW Department of Primary Industries, Catchments and Lands.

 The Land and Property Management Authority’s website explains the registration process.